Using chemicals responsibly

 If a product is registered in the NT, you can use it for any purpose stated on the label, even if a use is meant to be for somewhere else in Australia.

-If you use a product in a way that is not stated on the label, it is at your own risk and the manufacturer will not accept liability for any undesirable result you may get.
+However, if you use a product in a way that is not stated on the label, it is at your own risk.
+The manufacturer will not accept liability for any undesirable result you may get.

-If you regularly use agricultural chemicals, consider getting trained in their use and handling through a ChemCert or SMARTtrain or equivalent national chemical accreditation course to AQF level three.
+If you regularly use agricultural chemicals, consider getting trained in their use and handling.